|Food is a significant

 offer a large menu.
 Providing a wide variety of meals requires the

-restaurant stock a lot of different food items, which can result in the
+restaurant to stock a lot of different food items, which can result in

-less popular foods going bad before somebody orders it.
+less popular foods going bad before somebody orders them.
 It

 the job of a chef more difficult because it requires that they have